deepomicslab/LocalHGT/README.md

 There are three methods to install LocalHGT:

 ### 1. conda install
-First, install it by conda
+First, install it by conda via the bioconda channel
 ```
 conda install localhgt
 ```